kdr47101/Supply-Chain-Optimization/README.md

 # Optimizing Shipment Efficiency with Data Analysis

-Welcome to the **Transportation and Logistics Challenge** repository! 🚚 In this project, we dive deep into analyzing logistics data to optimize shipment efficiency, reduce delays, and enhance supply chain visibility using the powerful tool, Power BI.
+In this project, we dive deep into analyzing logistics data to optimize shipment efficiency, reduce delays, and enhance supply chain visibility using the powerful tool, Power BI.
 Our goal is to provide valuable insights into top routes, delays, supplier trends, and peak shipments to improve overall logistics operations.

-## Repository Details

-- **Repository Name:** Transportation-and-logistics-Challenge
-- **Short Description:** Analyzing logistics data to optimize shipment efficiency, reduce delays, and enhance supply chain visibility using Power BI.
-- **Topics:** cleaning-data, critical-thinking, data-analysis, data-visualization, exploratory-data-analysis, feature-engineering, powerbi, preprocessing-data, problem-solving, python

 ## Explore the Insights